Ten Emotionally Intelligent Ways to Build Trust as a Parent

-Here are ten practical tips — and click here to download a printable poster for your fridge!
+Here are ten practical tips to build trust as a parent…

 On a sweltering Saturday afternoon, I sit by the swimming pool, watching my two boys play in the water.
 I notice a toddler girl, dressed in a pink swimsuit, leaping into the pool over and over again.
 Her dad stands ready to catch her.
 She squeals with joy.
 Then, she jumps beyond his reach, and a look of panic comes over his face.
 He dashes to catch her – just in time.
 Her smile is pure bliss – her dad’s is one of fear and relief.